Qiskit/qiskit-aer/CONTRIBUTING.md

     Breakpoint 1: no locations (pending).
     WARNING:  Unable to resolve breakpoint to any actual locations.

-Here the message is clear, it can't find the function: `AER::controller_execute` because our python extension hasn't been loaded yet by the python interpreter, so it's "on-hold" hoping to find the function later in the execution.
+Here the message is clear, it can't find the function: `AER::controller_execute` because our Python extension hasn't been loaded yet by the Python interpreter, so it's "on-hold" hoping to find the function later in the execution.
-Now we can run the python interpreter and pass the arguments (the python file to execute):
+Now we can run the Python interpreter and pass the arguments (the python file to execute):

     (lldb) r test_qiskit_program.py
     Process 24896 launched: '/opt/anaconda3/envs/aer37/bin/python' (x86_64)